DrAlzahrani/Open-Source-LLM-RAG-Enhancement/README.md

-# Steps to Run the Mistral 7B Token Validation and Model Testing
+# Enhancing Large Language Models (LLMs) Using Retrieval-Augmented Generation (RAG) Lab

-Follow these steps to clone the repository, build the Docker image, and run the container:
+Follow these steps to set up your environment, adjust permissions, and execute the Jupyter Notebook:
 ---

 ### Step 1: Clone the Repository